guladam/python101/README.md

 This is a python course aimed at beginners who (preferably) have a basic understanding of Spreadsheet software.

+you can find the slides in the root folder, in MS Powerpoint format.

 ## exercises folder
 The detailed description of all the exercises from the slides, in available in MD, PDF and MS Word formats.